 PVC Fittings and PVC Connection Guide

-Generally, I get many questions related to PVC, and most of them are about fittings and connections.
+Generally, I get many questions related to PVC plastic, and most of them are about fittings and connections.
 These questions often include pipe sizes & fittings and also dimensions.
 Asking questions about these topics is okay because they are confusing.
 But, then, there are questions about fittings themselves and what they’re meant for.

-General pipe fittings knowledge can be overwhelming for someone new in the PVC industry.
+General pipe fittings knowledge can be overwhelming for someone new to the PVC industry.
 The purpose of publishing this article is to expand your understanding of PVC.
 All information sourced in this article comes from extensive research and analysis.
 The guide will include all significant PVC fittings and how and why to use them with complete precision.

 What is Pipe Fitting Sizes